adfinis/virtesk/doc/virtesk-vm-rollout-config.rst

 VIM: Tipps and Tricks
 ---------------------

-amoothei-vm-rollout.conf will become large when used in real schools.
+virtesk-vm-rollout.conf will become large when used in real schools.
 The following VIM tricks should help to manage this config file
 efficently: